kfilimon/java-boot-camp/docs/01-primer/06-hello-world-application.md

    no main manifest attribute, in build/libs/demo.jar
    ```

    This JAR is not yet an executable JAR.
 The `MANIFEST.MF` is missing the `Main-Class` attribute.
 Java does not know where to go and which class to execute.
-Note that a project may contain hundreds if not thousands to classes.
+Note that a project may contain hundreds if not thousands classes.
 Java will look into the `MANIFEST.MF` for the `Main-Class` attribute and will execute that.

 1. Configure the `jar` task